 What do I do?

 If your EPA ID has been inactivated, you must complete one of two forms to reactivate it.
-Which from will depend on what type of EPA ID number you have.
+Which form will depend on what type of EPA ID number you have.
 If yours is a state ID number (those beginning with the prefix CAL) you will need to complete DTSC form 1358.
 If your EPA ID number is a Federal number (beginning with prefix CAR, CA, CAD, or CAT), you will need to complete form 8700-12.
 Federal numbers can be updated using MyRCRAid, an online version of the 8700-12 form.
 Doing so through this online system will cut the processing time in half.
 While the form must be completed by someone at your facility, we are here if you have any questions or need any assistance.
 Please contact your Customer Service Representative.

-If you your number has been deactivated, it is very important that you immediately take steps to reactive it.
+If your number has been deactivated, it is very important that you immediately take steps to reactive it.
 According to the DTSC, “Any generator, transporter, or facility operator who fails to provide information required by the department to verify the accuracy of hazardous waste activity data shall be subject to suspension of any and all identification numbers assigned and to any other enforcement action (Health & Safety Code section 25205.16(c)).”

 Our commitment to service

 HTS Environmental Services is here to help, with this or any other compliance issues.
 Please don’t hesitate to contact your Customer Service Representative or anyone at HTS at (562) 906-2633.